Seqat/HackerRankExercises/README.md

 # HackerRankExercises

-My Solutions of the HackerRank Problems in various practices
+My Solutions of the HackerRank Problems in various practices.I hope you'd like it :D

 My HackerRank Account: [sedatalizevit](https://www.hackerrank.com/sedatalizevit)